calebsyring/critic/docs/infrastructure.md

 ## Mu

 ### Overview
-[Mu](https://github.com/level12/mu) manages key infrastructure for lambda-based Python projects.
-Outside of the lambda, Mu helps with some other adjacent AWS resources (mostly authentication), but other AWS resources are typically outside of Mu's scope.
+[Mu](https://github.com/level12/mu) manages key infrastructure for lambda-based Python projects, but most AWS resources are outside of Mu's scope.
 Critic utilizes DynamoDB, for example, so we have to manage that ourselves.
+We do that with Terraform (see below).

 ### Granting the Lambda Access
-If you want to grant the Mu lambda access to additional resources outside of Mu's scope, utilize `policy_arns` in the relevant mu config(s).
+We can grant Mu lambdas access to additional resources outside of Mu's scope by deploying with `policy_arns` in the config.

 ### Environments
-Mu supports the concept of "environments," which are simply namespaced Mu resources within the same account.
-The Mu environment only affects the resources Mu manages (the lambda and a few other related things).
+Mu has the concept of "environments," which are simply namespaced Mu resources within the same AWS account.
+This is designed to support having prod, qa, etc. Mu instances (each of which includes a lambda and related infrastructure) *within the same AWS account.*

-*Mu environments should not be confused with account-level environments (dev, qa, and prod).* Mu environments are a layer lower, and multiple Mu environments can exist within a single account-level environment.
+We have decided to separate our environments into different AWS accounts, so the only thing we use Mu environments for is namespacing dev resources in our dev and test accounts.
+For example, each developer should have their own Mu instance in the test account.

 ### Configs

+This project uses several different Mu configs.

 Version controlled:
-- mu-prod.toml
+- mu-prod.toml (for the one Mu instance in the prod account)
-- mu-dev.toml
-- mu-ci.toml
+- mu-qa.toml (for the one Mu instance in the qa account)
+- mu-ci.toml (for the Mu instance in the test account that belongs to CI)

 Gitignored/per dev:
 - mu-dev.toml
 - mu-test.toml

+This allows developers to tweak their own Mu instances during development without affecting anyone else.

 ## Terraform